ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Continuation: Continue the aggregation flow by exchanging prep shares and messages until preparation completes or an error occurs.
-- Completion: Finish the aggregation flow, yielding an output share corresponding to each report share in the aggregation job.
+- Completion: Finish the aggregation flow, yielding an output share corresponding to each report share in the aggregation job, and update the appropriate aggregate shares with these output shares.

-After an aggregation job is completed, each Aggregator stores the output shares until the aggregate share is collected as described in {{collect-flow}}.
-Note that it is usually not necessary to store output shares individually: depending on the batch mode and VDAF, the output shares can be merged into existing aggregate shares that are updated as aggregation jobs complete.
-This streaming aggregation is compatible with Prio3 and all batch modes specified in this document.
+After an aggregation job is completed, each Aggregator updates running-total aggregate shares and other values for each "batch bucket" associated with a recovered output share, as described in {{batch-buckets}}.
+These values are stored until the batch is collected as described in {{collect-flow}}.

 Apart from VDAF preparation, another important task of the aggregation interaction is to provide replay protection ({{replay-protection}}).
 Along with